zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    The CPU and clocks are powered on.
 This is the normal operating state when the system is running.

-:dfn:`Low Power State`
+:dfn:`Sleep State`
-   Refers to any one of the low power states supported by the SoC.
-The SoC is usually powered on while the clocks are power gated.
+   Some of the SoC clocks are gated.
+The CPU is stopped but does not lose execution context.
+Configuration of the peripherals is preserved.

 :dfn:`Deep Sleep State`
    The SoC is power gated and loses context.
 Most peripherals would also be